danielearwicker/doop/readme.md

 expect(a.legs()).toEqual(2);
 ```

-That is, you call the property with no arguments to get the value, and you call it with one argument to create a new, separate instance of the class with that property's value modified but all other Doop properties having the same value as the original instance.
+That is, you call the property with no arguments to get the value, and you call it with one argument to create a new, separate instance of the class with that property's value modified but all other `doop` properties having the same value as the original instance.
 Cloning is super-fast.

 (Avoid defining any ordinary instance properties on the same class; they will not be copied and will have the value `undefined` on a new cloned instance.)